Patuxai Victory Monument in Vientiane, Laos

 This building was modeled after the Arc, but it has an obvious local flair to it too, like the Buddhist figures and stupa shaped points on top.
-Personally I think this one looks a lot cooler.
+Personally I think this one looks cooler.

-If you go to the top of the monument, you can even get a good 360 degree view of the city of Vientiane.
+At the top of the monument, you can even get a good 360 degree view of the city of Vientiane.

 How To Get To Patuxai Monument

 Patuxai is located in the Vientiane city center.
 It’s a pretty small city, so you can easily walk to this monument from a hotel, which is what I did.

 You could also take a bicycle or taxi; there are some tuk-tuk taxis sitting around near the monument if you need a ride back to your hotel afterwards.

 Where I Stayed